HiroakiMikami/jlenv/README.md

 3. Run `~/.jlenv/bin/jlenv init` and follow the instructions to set up jlenv integration with your shell.
-This is the step that will make running `ruby` "see" the Ruby version that you choose with jlenv.
+This is the step that will make running `julia` "see" the Julia version that you choose with jlenv.

 4. Restart your shell so that PATH changes take effect.
 (Opening a new terminal tab will usually do it.)